Logarithmic double ramification cycles: Logarithmic Curves

-now takes values in $M^\gp$.
-The prefactor $\frac{1}{2}$ is placed to count every edge contribution only once.} by \eqref{eqn:ellpairing}. \end{lemma} \begin{proof} The statement is well-known.
-That the pairing vanishes on the slopes of a PL function, we leave to the reader.
+\end{lemma} \begin{proof} The statement is well-known.
+That the pairing vanishes on the slopes of a sPL function, we leave to the reader.
 For the converse, start by choosing any value for $F$ at a particular vertex.
 By moving around the graph, the condition \eqref{eq:slope} determines the value of $F$ at every other vertex.
 The method can fail if two different ways of reaching a vertex were to yield different answers, which is precisely precluded by the vanishing of the pairing. \end{proof}

-The group of divisors on a tropical curve is the free abelian group $\mathbb{Z}^{V(\Gamma)}$ on the set of vertices.
-We say a divisor is \emph{principal} if it is the divisor of some PL function.
-Two divisors are {\em linearly equivalent} if their difference is principal.
-Whether a divisor is principal depends strongly on the monoid $M$ (via the edge lengths), and \emph{not} just on the underlying graph $\Gamma$.
+In particular, if a flow $f$ arises as the slopes of a sPL function, then $f$ must be acyclic: starting at a vertex $v$ in the cycle, the values $F(w)$ of a sPL function $F$ must strictly increase when traversing edges with positive slope, but must return to $F(v)$ when traversing the whole cycle.
+The order here on $M^\gp$ is induced by the inclusion $M \subset M^\gp$: given $x,y \in M^\gp$, we say $x \le y \in M^\gp$ if $y-x \in M \subset M^\gp$.